CptNewton/Meta-Front-End-Developer-Professional-Certificate/Introduction to Front-End Development/Get started with web development/Core internet technologies/Webpages, Websites and Web Apps/README.md

 ### Think of your favorite interactive map, social media site or video content site.
 What features and functionality do you think web applications provide to their users?
-Select all that apply.

 - [x] A high level of interactivity. <br>
       Yes, in comparison to a standard website a web application is more dynamic, interactive, and personalized.